GoogleChrome/chrome-app-codelab/lab2_basic/README.md

 # Takeaways

 * Chrome apps have three basic pieces.
 The first and foremost is the manifest.json, which describes your app, requests special permissions, defines important meta information and much more.
-The second part is the background sript, which contains all logic not tied to a specific user interface.
+The second part is the background script, which contains all logic not tied to a specific user interface.
 The last part is the user interface: HTML, CSS, JavaScripts related to the interface, images, etc.
 * Chrome apps can be debugged just like standard web pages using the Chrome Developer Tools.
 But since an app doesn't have the Reload control of a browser, a Reload App option has been added when you run in Developer mode.